hooh777/Language_Dictation_AI/README.md

 ### Prerequisites
 - Modern web browser with JavaScript enabled
-- Grok-1.5 Vision API key from x.ai (for AI sentence generation)
+- Qwen-Plus API key from Alibaba Cloud (for AI sentence generation)
+- Optional: ElevenLabs API key (for premium human-like voices)
+- Optional: Google OAuth Client ID (for private Google Sheets access)
+- Optional: CUDA-compatible GPU (for CSM conversational speech)
-- Vocabulary data in Excel/CSV format
+- Vocabulary data in Excel/CSV format or Google Sheets

 ### Installation

 1. **Clone or download** this repository to your local machine
 2. **Open** `index.html` in your web browser
-3. **Configure** your Grok3 API key in the Setup tab
+3. **Configure** your Qwen-Plus API key in the Setup tab
 4. **Import** your vocabulary data or use the sample data to get started

 ### Vocabulary File Format